OSOSystem/oso-docs/README.md

 ## Roadmap
 We are trying to build a platform where people in need have a tool to communicate effortlessly about needing help.
 This kind of task is not trivial to implement if we want to maintain a quality of standard.
 There are many things to consider.

-* We have to make sure that we will have a robust infrastructure which is able to handle failure
+* We have to make sure that we will have a resilient infrastructure which is able to handle failures
-* We have to make sure that the exchanges of messages don't get lost and are as fast as possible
+* We have to make sure that the exchange of messages is reliable and as fast as possible
-* We want to provide an open interface where we can expand our supported devices with And many more...
+* We want to provide an open interface and not setting a limit e.g. on supporting certain devices

+And many more :raised_hands:

 Granted that we are not that many people so far and most of us are contributing to this in our freetime (when not working) we still have a goal with the OSO project in mind.
 And the more help we can get, the better it is going to be.

 ### Currently development goals
-* Decomposition of the backend monolith with a microservices architecture
+* Decomposition of the backend monolith to a microservices architecture (by the principles of DDD)
-* Providing an versioned infrastructure which provides a whole environment for the OSO project and can be hosted by anyone
+* Providing a versioned infrastructure which includes a whole environment for the OSO project and can be hosted by anyone
 * Publishing a writeup of our open source journey describing how we approached so far

 ### OSO is not the only one